kangabell/lifetheme/README.md

 *   Primary: Drawer/”Hamburger” navigation.
 Allows up to two levels of depth.
 *   Secondary: Horizontal in site header, desktop only (optional)
 *   Footer (optional)
 *   Projects Submenu (optional): Add links to your Collections here.
-Can work as a filter.
+Can work as a filter for Collections.
 *   Links Submenu (optional): Add links to your Link Types here.
-Can work as a filter.
+Can work as a filter for Link Types.
 *   Favorites Submenu (optional): Add links to your Favorite Types here.
-Can work as a filter.
+Can work as a filter for Favorite Types.

 ### Adding Website Sections